Christmas is an exciting time for a toddler.

 Playdough enables them to do exercises that assist them to improve their motor skills, which are good for your kid.

-You can have your toddler writing things however they please because they can hold a pencil.
+You can have your toddler write things however they please because they can hold a pencil.

 2. Problem-solving skills